tsduck/tsduck/.github/CODE_OF_CONDUCT.md

 The [issues](https://github.com/tsduck/tsduck/issues) area on GitHub can be freely used for questions or discussions about TSDuck or digital television topics where TSDuck can be used.
-Specifically, unlike many projects which are hosted on GutHub, the issue area is not limited to reporting problems.
+Specifically, unlike many projects which are hosted on GitHub, the issue area is not limited to reporting problems.

+As usual in any civilized discussion forum, be polite and benevolent.
+Aggressivity and insults are not tolerated.

 ## Ban on Pay-TV piracy